tompoek/traffic-simulation/README.md

 # Traffic Simulation

-Simulation of one-way traffic aiming to parallelize when scaling up traffic size (#lanes, #cars)
+Simulation of one-way traffic aiming to parallelize when scaling up traffic size (#cars, and #lanes if running multi-lanes)

 Compile and run locally: